 How bout now?
 “The truth shall set you free.”

 We all want honest people in Congress, in our corporations, family businesses, start-up companies.

-At the core of who we are, I believe we would all prefer having someone telling the truth instead of being set up and scammed.
+At the core of who we are, I believe we all want someone to tell the truth.
+This honesty matters more than feeling set up and scammed.

 Let’s see leaders step it up and model truth-telling and requiring the truth from those who report to them.